-In Key Stage 2, Home Learning Projects will be set in Terms 1, 3, 4 and 5, for a maximum of 4 weeks, usually based on that term's learning, for example the Learning Journey.
+In Key Stage 2, Home Learning Projects will be set in Terms 1, 3, 4 and 5, based on that term's learning and linked to any of the curriculum areas.
 This may be an open-ended task to enable children to personalise their learning.
-Children will be encouraged to plan and carry out the task with appropriate support from school and to share their progress as the project progresses.
+Feedback from the class teacher will be given through the class learning platform/eSchools.

 Completed projects will always be shared at school.
-For example, as a show and tell with the class, in a specific assembly for parents, as a display in the classroom for parents and children or via the school newsletter.
+For example, as a show and tell with the class, as a display in the classroom/around the school, via the school newsletter.